Signed in as:

 filler@godaddy.com

-Our Policy Leadership initiatives aim to inform, influence, and enhance policy settings to foster an inclusive and equitable society.
+Our Policy Leadership initiatives aim to inform, influence, and enhance policy settings to advance an inclusive and equitable society.
 We engage extensively with government bodies, stakeholders, and relevant organisations to advocate for inclusive policies and monitor their implementation.
 This demonstrates our commitment to addressing intersectional barriers and promoting fair and equitable policies.
-Below, you can find a summary of some of our consultations
+Below, you can find a summary of some of our consultations.
+To share your comments on our consultations, please email us at policy.advocacy@multiculturalprofessionalnetwork.com.au

 Engagement with government to emphasise the importance of matching jobseekers with positions that align with their skills, qualifications, and career goals.
 Our emphasis on this alignment underscores the significance of ensuring that every individual's employment journey is tailored to their unique abilities and long-term goals.
 Through constructive engagement, we advocated for policies and initiatives aimed at optimising job matching processes